elysia-best/KPConvert/README.md

 ![alt text](https://raw.githubusercontent.com/nooblesone/nooblesone-img/main/image/20251203181503.png)

-After the program exits, you will see that a `filename_converted.kra` file has been generated.
+After the program exits, you will see that a `filename_converted.psd` file has been generated.
 Open it with software that supports clipping masks to view the result.

 ![alt text](https://raw.githubusercontent.com/nooblesone/nooblesone-img/main/image/20251203184740.png)